“I am the way, the truth, and the life. No one comes to the Father except through Me.”

 –Jesus (John 14:6)

 Many of us have a friend or family member who is actively involved in a religion other than Christianity.
 We live in a very religious world.
-A Pew Research Center survey conducted in 2018 and 2019 showed that only 4% of American adults consider themselves to be atheists.
+A Pew Research Center survey conducted in 2021 showed that only 4% of American adults consider themselves to be atheists.

 Most people believe in some sort of god or “higher power.”
 And of course, this is not just true of the day and age in which we live.
 Whenever and wherever people have lived, they have been found giving some recognition to a power or powers beyond themselves.
 As far back in time as anthropologists have been able to discover, religion has existed in every society.
 From the most primitive societies to the most culturally advanced, humans have been found to be worshipping creatures.